robmasocco/AOS-TAG/ideas.md

     - Linearly scan the bitmask to find a free entry in the array, then add it to the set and save the index.
     - Release bitmask spinlock (as above).
     - Allocate and accordingly initialize a new instance struct.
-    - Acquire both rw_sems as writer.
+    - Acquire both instance rw_sems as writer.
     - Set the instance struct pointer to the new struct's address.
-    - Release both rw_sems as writer.
+    - Release both instance rw_sems as writer.
     - If key is not *IPC_PRIVATE*:
         - Add a new entry to the tree.
         - Release the tree rw_sem as a writer.